SirWumpus/erlang-bs/README.md

 - - -
 ### str:ftime(Fmt, {Date, Time}) -> Bs
+### str:ftime(Fmt, {Date, Time, Tz}) -> Bs
 Use binary string Fmt to format Date and Time into Bs.
 All ordinary characters are copied as-is, while the following format characters are replaced (similar to strftime(3)).
+Without Tz, assumes local time of user $TZ or system when $TZ is unset.
+To ensure UTC, use ftime/3 with Tz = 0.

 **%A**	is replaced by the ~~locale's~~ English full weekday name.